ClearanceC137/8-Puzzle/README.md

 The project is split into 4 parts

-state of board : consists of a single string of digits and the hash symbol
+state of board : consists of a single string of digits and the hash symbol , hash symbol represent empty tile

 Part1 - setting the board
 Input: state of board